PJATK-SPK/ingoodhands/.github/pull_request_template.md

 - [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] New and existing unit tests pass locally with my changes
 - [ ] I have checked my code and corrected any misspellings
-- [ ] I have added frontend code, and checked it for mobile & desktop
+- [ ] I have added frontend code and checked it for mobile & desktop